wangjenn/musipy_by_jennwang/README.md

 # MusiPy By Jenn Wang
 **Description**: 🎧 **Personality-based Music Recommendation System** (based on REAL psychometrically validated personality measures, not some fluffy woo-woo astrological Buzzfeed quiz stuff! 🔮🤓)

-- **UPDATE**: This project was built a long time ago in a matter of 2-3 weeks as a beginner project.
-So, there are no doubt tons of errors and questionable stuff that could have been addressed better!
+- **UPDATE**: This project was built a **LONG, LONG time** ago in a matter of 2-3 weeks as a beginner project for me.
+So, there are no doubt tons of errors and outdated stuff throughout!

 - **Basic info**:
 Inspired by empirical research demonstrating the links between personality dimensions and music preferences, I created this app based on _collaborative filtering_ + _content-based filtering_ using **kNN** and **cosine similarities**.
 Specifically, this app recommends different types of music to users based on their: